TinyCircuits/Thumby-Website/docs/Code-Editor/Widget-panels.md

 A simple drawing interface to create and edit code bitmaps.
 Left click to draw black pixels.
 Right click to draw white pixels.

 * SIZE: Change the SIZE (width and height) of the bitmap.
 Bitmaps and sprites can be as large as the user wants.
-However, the bitmap builder can only handle images up to 144px x 80px.
+However, the bitmap builder can only handle images up to 144 × 80 px.
 The larger the bitmap, the slower it will be rendered to the Thumby display.
 * +/-: Zoom in/out of the Bitmap Builder using the +/- buttons.
 * EXPORT: Put your mouse cursor at the location in your Code Editor you want to export your drawing data to, then click the EXPORT button.
 A comment with size dimensions and a bitmap will be printed in the Code Editor.
 * IMPORT: Highlight a bitmap and the exported dimensions comment in your code and click IMPORT to view the drawing in the Bitmap Builder.
 * IMAGE: Import your own IMAGE to be converted into a bitmap.
-Most image formats will work, but the maximum image size is 2x Thumby display dimensions,  144px x 80px.
+Most image formats will work, but the maximum image size is 2× Thumby display dimensions,  144 × 80 px.
 An error will appear if the image exceeds maximum size.
 * INVERT: Inverts black and white pixels to white and black pixels, respectively.
 * CLEAR: Clears the bitmap editor to white pixels.